Serial rapist: Prevention

-Rachel Lovell, Case Western University describes her research: "Our findings suggest it is very likely that a sexual offender has either previously sexually assaulted or will offend again in the future...Investigating each sexual assault as possibly perpetrated by a serial offender has the potential to reduce the number of sexual assaults if investigations focus more on the offender than on single incidents."
+Rachel Lovell, Case Western Reserve University describes her research: "Our findings suggest it is very likely that a sexual offender has either previously sexually assaulted or will offend again in the future...Investigating each sexual assault as possibly perpetrated by a serial offender has the potential to reduce the number of sexual assaults if investigations focus more on the offender than on single incidents."

 Investigation of the offender instead of the crime has been proposed to prevent serial rapes.
 The backlog of analyzing rape kits impedes the identification of serial rapists.
 Hundreds of thousands of rape kits remain untested across the US.
 Most law enforcement agencies do not track or count them.
 The process is complicated, invasive, time-consuming and may re-traumatize victims.

 The FBI maintains a DNA database and comparisons between cases can be made.
 Unfortunately, the backlog of analyzing rape kits can allow the perpetrator to continue their crime before being identified with other assaults.
 Though no victim of a serial rapist can be blamed for the crime, reducing the risk of becoming raped by a serial rapist is possible, according to law enforcement organizations.